 I decided to work with the 2″ box template instead of the 2.5″ box.
 Since tealights can vary in size by manufacturer, it’s a good idea to measure your tealight and determine which box size will work with your tealight.

 I started off by using Photoshop and expanded the canvas size to be 8.5″ x 11″.
 I then clipped the papers from Dani’s kit to Kelleigh’s template and created some additional clipping masks from which I would punch the circles and flowers.
-When I was done, my canvas looked like this.

 I printed the document and then cut out the box.
 I cut out the strip of paper (it was 6″ long and 2″ tall) and then wrapped it around the tealight candle to determine how tall and long it needed to be.
 I marked it with a pencil and made the necessary cuts so it would fit perfectly.
 Then I wrapped two pieces of red line tape around the candle.